top of page

 Journey of Light and Space

-During his studies at Tama Art University, Nishi's perspective on space was transformed through encounters with lighting designer Satoshi Uchihara and Japanese garden designer Shunmyo Masuno.
-He became particularly fascinated by the role of light and the concept of "mitate" (seeing as), and he began exploring the role of light in spatial design.
-In 2013, inspired by Junichiro Tanizaki's In Praise of Shadows, he created a work titled Liminal -Boundary Line of Light and Shadow-, which expressed the relationship between light and darkness.
-This piece won the grand prize in an architectural lighting competition.
-This experience became a turning point in his exploration of the interaction between light and space.
-In 2015, he produced MIRAGE CUBE, a work that expressed the relationship between optical phenomena and space, discovering new ways to represent space.
+At Tama Art University, Nishi’s perspective on space was transformed through mentorship from lighting designer Satoshi Uchihara and Japanese garden designer Shunmyo Masuno.
+He became particularly fascinated by the interplay of light and the Japanese concept of mitate—an aesthetic practice of reinterpretation, where objects or spaces are perceived as something else through creative vision.
+Inspired by Junichiro Tanizaki’s In Praise of Shadows, which explores the subtle beauty of shadow in Japanese culture, he created Liminal - Boundary Line of Light and Shadow in 2013.
+This piece, which examined the relationship between light and darkness, won the grand prize in an architectural lighting competition.
+This marked a turning point in his exploration of the interaction between light and space.
+In 2015, he created MIRAGE CUBE, investigating optical phenomena and their spatial effects.
+The project received high acclaim for its innovative spatial expression, leading him to graduate at the top of his class.

 Research at Tokyo University of the Arts

-In 2016, Nishi enrolled in the master’s program at Tokyo University of the Arts and co-founded the Space Production Lab. the same year, serving as its representative.
-He focused on exploring expressive methods related to light and space.
-By the time he graduated in 2018, he had carried out over ten projects, each of which delved into how light influences the atmosphere and perception of space.
-For his graduation project, he presented SKY PATH, which explored the relationship between natural scenery and optical phenomena, capturing the optical phenomena inherent in the beautiful natural landscapes.
+In 2016, Nishi entered the master’s program at Tokyo University of the Arts and co-founded the Space Production Lab that same year, serving as its representative.
+He focused on innovative methods of spatial expression using light.
+By the time he graduated in 2018, he had completed over ten projects, each examining how light influences spatial atmosphere and perception.
+His graduation project, SKY PATH, explored the relationship between natural landscapes and optical phenomena, capturing the hidden interplay of light within natural scenery.
+The work received an academic award for its contribution to spatial studies.

 Earning a Doctorate and International Activities